 Sao Tomé & Principe

-At present, Botswana, Liberia and Zimbabwe are the only countries who have incorporated the provisions of the Banjul Protocol into their national laws and are therefore the only member states in which an ARIPO trade mark registration may be enforceable.
+At present, Botswana, Liberia, Zimbabwe, Namibia and Malawi are the only countries that have incorporated the provisions of the Banjul Protocol into their national laws and are therefore the only member states in which an ARIPO trade mark registration may be enforceable.
 The other member states that have acceded to the Banjul Protocol do not have legislation in place to recognise ARIPO registrations.

-Accordingly, the most comprehensive yet cost-effective way of protecting trade marks in the ARIPO member states is by filing an ARIPO application designating Botswana, Liberia and Zimbabwe and filing applications through the national registries of the other member states.
+Accordingly, the most comprehensive yet cost-effective way of protecting trade marks in the ARIPO member states is by filing an ARIPO application designating Botswana, Liberia, Zimbabwe, Namibia and Malawi and filing applications through the national registries of the other member states.

 General ARIPO Information